 We Believe The Bible Determines Everything

-At Redeemer, the 66 books of the Bible are our highest authority in all matters concerning a person’s salvation and growth thereafter (2 Pet 1:2-4).
-In other words, we do not look inside ourselves or to other sources outside of the Bible for direction from God (2 Pet 1:16-19).
+The 66 books of the Bible are our highest authority in all matters concerning a person’s salvation and growth thereafter (2 Pet 1:2-4).
+In other words, we do not look inside ourselves or to other sources outside of the Bible for direction from Christ (2 Pet 1:16-19).
 This means the Bible alone dictates what we think, do and teach because God is the ultimate source of the Bible (2 Tim 3:16-4:2; 2 Pet 1:20-21).

 We Promote Gospel-Centrality

-The Gospel is not something to move beyond, ever (1 Cor 15:3; Phil 1:21).
-We agree with Tim Keller, “The gospel is not the first ‘step’ in a ‘stairway’ of truths, rather, it is more like the ‘hub’ in a ‘wheel’ of truth” (from “The Centrality of the Gospel”) and with John Owen (1616-1683), who wrote, “Holiness is nothing but the implanting, writing and realizing of the Gospel in our souls” (Works3:370).
+The message about Christ in the Gospel is not something to move beyond, ever (1 Cor 15:3; Phil 1:21).
+We agree with Tim Keller, “The gospel is not the first ‘step’ in a ‘stairway’ of truths, rather, it is more like the ‘hub’ in a ‘wheel’ of truth” (from “The Centrality of the Gospel”) and with John Owen (1616-1683), who wrote, “Holiness is nothing but the implanting, writing and realizing of the Gospel in our souls” (Works 3:370).

 We are Committed to Biblical Preaching

-This is the most important activity any church can do because it is only in the preaching of God’s Word that He addresses us.
-Therefore, we go through books of the Bible in such a way that each person understands the text, sees how it applies to their lives and loves Jesus more as a result.
+This is the most important activity any church can do because it is only in the preaching of God’s Word that He addresses us (2 Tim 4:1-2).
+Therefore, we go through books of the Bible in such a way that each person understands the text, sees how it applies to their lives through being amazed at Jesus more as a result.